TBirdSoars/Simple-PCSX2-Updater/README.md

 # Simple-PCSX2-Updater
 Simple updater for the dev build of PCSX2 on Windows.
+It downloads the latest nightly AVX2 build.

 # Warning
 This is for the development build on Windows **ONLY**. **DO NOT** use this with the stable build!